dotCMS/dotnet-starter-example/README.md

 ### Key Components

-- **DotCmsService**: Service for interacting with the dotCMS API
+- **DotCmsService**: Service for interacting with the dotCMS API.
+This includes methods to call dotCMS APIs and the dotCMS graphQL endpoint.
 - **DotCmsUVEController**: Controller for handling dotCMS page requests
-- **Container Model**: Enhanced to maintain UUID information for container instances

-## Container Instances

-One of the key features is the ability to handle multiple instances of the same container on a page.
-Each container instance has its own UUID, and the SDK ensures that contentlets are properly filtered by container instance.

-The `Container` class in `Layout.cs` has a `ContainerInstanceId` property that formats the UUID as "uuid-X" where X is the value of the Uuid property.
-This property is used to match against the keys in the `Contentlets` dictionary.

 ## Usage

-The application acts as a proxy for dotCMS pages.
+The DotCmsUVEController acts as a catchall/proxy for dotCMS pages.
 When a request is made to any path, the `DotCmsUVEController` will:

-1. Forward the request to the dotCMS API
+1. Forward the uri to the dotCMS Page API to get the Page response, which includes all data regarding the template, layout, content blocks and content and which can be used to composit a page.
 2. Parse the response into the appropriate models
 3. Render the page using the Razor view

 ### TagHelpers

 The SDK includes custom TagHelpers to simplify common UI components:

+#### ContentletTagHelper
+This tag helper accepts a dotCMS contentlet object and passes the content data to a view for appropiate rendering and inclusion on a page.
+It accepts a Contentlet and based upon that Contentlet's content type, will look for an appropiate `View` file under the `/Views/ContentTypes` to use to render the content.

+Things that could be improved - perhaps the ContentletTagHelper should also take the

 #### HeaderTagHelper and FooterTagHelper